abhisheksaxena1998/How-world-reacted-to-coronavirus-casestudy/README.md

 # How world reacted to Coronavirus Case Study

-URL of my portfolio is https://coronacase-study.herokuapp.com/
+URL of case study is https://coronacase-study.herokuapp.com/